-TCC has five campuses throughout in Fort Worth, Arlington and Hurst.
+TCC has six campuses located in Fort Worth, Arlington, Hurst and online.

-TCC is the sixth largest college or university in Texas, in terms of enrollment.
+We are the seventh-largest college or university in Texas, based on annual enrollment.

 Mission statement: Tarrant County College provides affordable and open access to quality teaching and learning.